-3.05 APPLICATION, GENERAL
+3.06 APPLICATION, GENERAL

-- A. Coating and paint application shall conform to the requirements of the Society for Protective Coatings Paint Application Specification SSPC-PA1, latest revision, for "Shop, Field and Maintenance Painting," the Eastern Municipal Water District, the manufacturer of the coating and paint materials printed literature and as specified herein. - B. No coating shall be applied under the following conditions: - 1.
-When the surrounding air temperature or the temperature of the surface to be coated or painted is below 55 degrees F for epoxy coatings, below 45 degrees F for epoxy low temperature cure coatings, or above 110 degrees F for all materials. - 2.
+- A. Coating application shall conform to the requirements of the Society for Protective Coatings Paint Application Specification SSPC-PA1, latest revision, for "Shop, Field and Maintenance Painting," the Eastern Municipal Water District, the manufacturer of the coating materials printed literature and as specified herein. - B. No coating shall be applied under the following conditions: - When the surrounding air temperature or the temperature of the surface to be coated or painted is below 55 degrees F for epoxy coatings, below 45 degrees F for epoxy low temperature cure coatings, or above 110 degrees F for all materials. - 2.
 Wet or damp surfaces or in rain, fog or mist. - 3.
-When the temperature is less than 5 degrees F above the dewpoint. - 4.
-When it is expected the air temperature will drop below 55 degrees F for epoxy coating, below 45 degrees F for epoxy low temperature cure coatings, or less than 5 degrees F above the dewpoint within two hours after application of coatings or paints. - a.
+When the temperature is less than 5 degrees F above the dewpoint.

+- 4. When it is expected the air temperature will drop below 55 degrees F for epoxy coating, below 45 degrees F for epoxy low temperature cure coatings, or less than 5 degrees F above the dewpoint within two hours after application of coatings or paints. - a.
 Dewpoint shall be measured by use of an instrument such as a sling psychrometer in conjunction with U.S. Department of Commerce Weather Bureau Psychrometric Tables or equivalent.
-If dehumidification is used, equipment must run continuously during all phases of contract, except disinfection phase. - 5.
-When wind speeds exceed 15 miles per hour (for exterior operations only).
+If dehumidification is used, equipment must run continuously during all phases of contract, except disinfection phase.